showmethr23/showmethr23/README.md

 ### 👀 It's nice to meet you!
 ---

-I'm Junyeong Choi, Student at University of Bridgeport
+I'm Junyeong Choi, currently working at Kumho Tire Georgia as IT programmer